serbestemre/restaurant-ordering-program/README.md

 # se360_restCheque
-This application provides to user keep tracking of table cheques, product stock and manage account of restaurant.
+This application will provide the user to keep tracking of table cheques, product stock and manage account of restaurant.